City Unscripted

 I was skeptical about herring until my neighbors basically forced me to try it properly.
 The cart at Nieuwmarkt has been there since the 1980s, and they know what they're doing.

 Real Dutch herring is cured, not cooked, and when it's done right, it's this clean, salty burst of flavor that somehow makes perfect sense with onions and pickles.
+Locals eat them by holding the fish by its tail and taking bites, but using a fork works fine too.

 Bitterballen are everywhere, but most places serve frozen garbage.
 Café Hoppe on Spui has been doing them right since 1670, and after trying theirs, every other version tastes like an insult to the concept.

-Hungry to Try It Yourself?
+Hungry to Try Amsterdam's Food Yourself?

 Ultimate Amsterdam food experience